What Are The Bad Catalytic Converter Symptoms?

 The inner fiber of your catalytic converter may be burned through if the car engine is running or burning oil too much.
 It doesn’t matter if you still drive your car as far as you want, but you will observe a smell and some smoke.

-Most of problems related to catalytic converter do not affect the function of your vehicle.
-But if you have to face with a fully plugged catalytic, keep driving your car is the thing you have to avoid.
-In some countries, it is illegal if you drive a car with a damaged catalytic converter since smog from your car will cause many bad impacts on environment.
-Thus, get your car a new catalytic converter is what you need to do in this case.
+Most bad catalytic converter symptoms do not affect the function of your vehicle.
+But if you have to face a fully plugged catalytic, keep driving your car is the thing you have to avoid.
+In some countries, it is illegal to drive a car with a damaged catalytic converter since smog from your car will cause many bad impacts on the environment.
+Thus, getting your car a new catalytic converter is what you need to do in this case.